-Subject to certain adjustments, the maximum number of shares of common stock that may be issued under the 2018 Plan in connection with awards is 8,770,834, plus any shares that are available or become available under the 2011 Plan.
-All of these shares may be utilized toward the grant of any type of award, including incentive stock options.
-The 2018 Plan imposes a \$250,000 limitation on the total grant date fair value of awards granted to any non-employee director in any single calendar year.
+Subject to certain adjustments, the maximum number of shares of common stock that may be issued under the 2020 Plan in connection with awards is 8,650,000 shares.
+In addition, any shares that would have otherwise been recycled under the 2011 Plan following the offering due to the expiration, forfeiture, cancellation or termination of outstanding awards under the 2011 Plan will instead become available for grants under the 2020 Plan.
+As of June 30, 2020, 3,369,144 shares were underlying outstanding awards under the 2011 Plan.
+All available shares may be utilized toward the grant of any type of award under the 2020 Plan.
+However, a maximum of 8,650,000 shares may be issued in respect of incentive stock options.
+The 2020 Plan imposes a \$250,000 limitation on the total grant date fair value of awards granted to any non-employee director in his or her capacity as a non-employee director in any single calendar year.

-In the event of any merger, consolidation, reorganization, recapitalization, stock split, reverse stock split, split up, spin-off, combination of shares, exchange of shares, stock dividend, dividend in kind, or other like change in capital structure (other than ordinary cash dividends) to stockholders of the company, or other similar corporate event or transaction that affects our common stock, the compensation committee shall make appropriate adjustments in the number and kind of shares authorized by the 2018 Plan and covered under outstanding awards as it determines appropriate and equitable.
+In the event of any merger, consolidation, reorganization, recapitalization, stock split, reverse stock split, split up, spin-off, combination of shares, exchange of shares, stock dividend, dividend in kind, or other like change in capital structure (other than ordinary cash dividends), or other similar corporate event or transaction that affects our common stock, the compensation committee shall make adjustments to the number and kind of shares authorized by the 2020 Plan and covered under outstanding 2020 Plan awards as it determines appropriate and equitable.

-Shares subject to awards that expire without being fully exercised or that are otherwise forfeited, cancelled or terminated may again be made available for issuance under the 2018 Plan.
-However, shares withheld in settlement of a tax withholding obligation, or in satisfaction of the exercise price payable upon exercise of an option, will not again become available for issuance under the 2018 Plan.
+Shares subject to 2020 Plan awards that expire without being fully exercised or that are otherwise forfeited, cancelled or terminated may again be made available for issuance under the 2020 Plan.
+However, shares withheld in settlement of a tax withholding obligation, or in satisfaction of the exercise price payable upon exercise of an option, will not again become available for issuance under the 2020 Plan.